JoKerDii/DS-FAS/docs/notes/questions.md

 # Machine Learning Concepts Q&A

-Focusing on Q&A, from CS109a Introduction to Data Science @ FAS Harvard

 ## 1. Regression

 * **We have had a train-test split.
 Why we need a validation set?**